Jarmos-san/hugo-blog/content/posts/reviewing-popular-static-site-generators.md

 My lack of experience didn't help either & my initial attempt to do so with [Jekyll][Jekyll] failed.
 So, I jumped ship to [Gatsby][Gatsby] & [GitHub Pages][GitHub Pages] which didn't work out either! *sighs*.
 So, I made another quick switch to [Pelican][Pelican] & used it to work with some of my first few articles.

 Alas, I couldn't stay faithful to Pelican either for long.
-My justification for switching back & forth is explained in more details further ahead in the article.
+I justified my reasoning to switch often from one tool to the other further in the article.
 But, [Hugo][hugo] hasn't disappointed me til now, so let's see how long can I stick with it.

 Besides, if you read till here, you might wonder to yourself, how fickle-minded I'm.
 Perhaps I'm fickle-minded.
-But if there's anything I learned from the experience, it would be my unbiased opinion on how the various SSGs achieve the same goal albeit in their own way.
+But if there's anything I learned from the experience.
+It would be my unbiased opinion on how the various SSGs achieve the same goal albeit in their own way.
 Hence, I wanted to share my learnings & leave a detailed review of the software with my audience.

 So, without further ado, let's review some of the most popular Static Site Generators, or at least the ones I used.